zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/middle_layer.rst

 This page introduces how to assemble the DIY KIT Middle layer.

-1. Place the middle part.
+1. Place the middle plate.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/2-1.jpg
 |
 |

-2. Fasten the bottom part and the middle part using four flat head nuts.
+2. Fasten the bottom plate and the middle plate using four flat head nuts.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/2-2.jpg
 |